Pablum

 Pablum is a processed cereal for infants originally marketed and co-created by the Mead Johnson & Company in 1931.
-The product was developed at the Hospital for Sick Children in Toronto, to combat infant malnutrition.
+The product was developed at the Hospital for Sick Children in Toronto to combat infant malnutrition.

+Developers of Pablum included Canadian pediatricians Frederick Tisdall, Theodore Drake, Pearl Summerfeldt, Alan Brown, laboratory technician Ruth Herbert (all of the Hospital for Sick Children in Toronto), and Mead Johnson chemist Harry H. Engel.

 Name

 The trademarked name is a contracted form of the Latin word pabulum, which means "foodstuff".
 The word "pablum" had long been used in botany and medicine to refer to nutrition or substances of which the nutritive elements are passively absorbed.
-In a broader sense, "pablum" can refer to something that is simplistic, bland, mushy, unappetizing, or infantile.
+In a broader sense, "pablum" can refer to something bland, mushy, unappetizing, or infantile.

 Description

 Pablum Mixed Cereal was made from a mixture of ground and precooked wheat (farina), oatmeal, yellow corn meal, bone meal, dried brewer's yeast, and powdered alfalfa leaf, fortified with reduced iron – providing an assortment of minerals and vitamins A, B1, B2, D, and E. Pablum is palatable and easily digested without causing side effects like diarrhea or constipation.
 It does not contain common allergens such as chicken eggs, lactose or nuts of any kind, while it does contain wheat and corn, which can be allergenic for some.